New York Divorce Attorney - Long Island Family Lawyer

 It is extremely important, when litigating your case, to assert your right to the college (or sleep away school) credit.
 The cases cited, do not provide a detailed explanation of how much your support payment must be reduced, or how large a credit you should receive.
 With the help of your attorney, formulate your strongest argument, focusing on your own resources and expenses as well as the custodial parent's resources and expenses.
 You will obviously want to explain why you cannot afford to pay both college expenses and support and that to do so, would be an improper financial windfall for the custodial parent.
 It is important when drafting or signing a Separation Agreement or Stipulation of Settlement, to include a provision for a reduction in child support when a child (or children) goes away to school.
 If the amount of the credit cannot be agreed to, then insert a clause stating that the non-custodial parent retains the right to apply to the Court to either reduce support for the period a child is away at college, or that states a parent should receive credit for the amount paid for school expenses.

 What If There is No Agreement and the Court Has Set Support?
-Can you still apply for a reduction under these circumstances?

 Yes, you can.
 And you should.